The Heart of Islington

 For over a thousand years this has been a place of extraordinary encounter and history-making.

 The Heart of Islington Project, in partnership with Islington Council and other key stakeholders, will enhance the beautiful St Mary's Church Gardens.
-We're raising further funding to restore the wonderfully bright interior of St Mary's, a rare example of 1950's church architecture, to the glory for which it was conceived.
+We're raising further funding to redecorate and improve the wonderfully bright interior of St Mary's, a rare example of 1950's church architecture, to the glory for which it was conceived.
 And we're putting right a whole list of problems, from leaking gutters to a fragile stonework.
 We don't want Islington's first church to remain on the national Heritage at Risk Register.
 We want it to serve God and neighbour for a long time to come.

 For more information on how to get involved, send us an email to firstname.lastname@example.org.